panda-workshop/panda-workshop.github.io/agenda.md

 <h2><b>KEYNOTE: Modeling and optimization expand results of load testing and benchmarking</b></h2>
 By <i>Boris Zibitsker PhD, <a href="https://www.beznext.com/company/" style="color:#227da3">CEO BEZNext</a>, bzibitsker@beznext.com</i>
-<p style="text-align: justified">For most organizations, the journey to the cloud is well underway.
+<p style="text-align: justify;">For most organizations, the journey to the cloud is well underway.
 Unfortunately, many cloud migration decisions do not have realistic performance and financial expectations, leading to unwelcome performance and financial surprises.</p>

-<p style="text-align: justified">Many organizations rely on Load Testing, TPC benchmarks, and customized Proof of Concept tests to evaluate options, including selecting the right cloud data platform, migrating to the cloud, organizing dynamic capacity management, and optimizing DevOps decisions. </p>
+<p style="text-align: justify;">Many organizations rely on Load Testing, TPC benchmarks, and customized Proof of Concept tests to evaluate options, including selecting the right cloud data platform, migrating to the cloud, organizing dynamic capacity management, and optimizing DevOps decisions. </p>

-<p style="text-align: justified">Benchmark tests provide a lot of valuable information; however, after spending a lot of time and effort, organizations can’t find the answer to critical business questions like:
+<p style="text-align: justify;">Benchmark tests provide a lot of valuable information; however, after spending a lot of time and effort, organizations can’t find the answer to critical business questions like:
 <ul>
 <li>	What minimum configuration and budget are needed to continuously meet the business service level goals on different cloud platforms?</li>
 <li>	How to organize data load in the cloud to finish data load during the acceptable batch window?</li>